Enhancement Summary for 9.1

 - Barrier: 9% faster (34% faster on models that take >100 seconds to solve)

 - 220% faster (too few models >100s to compare)

 - 17% faster (too few models >100s to compare)

 A number of MIQCP and QP models also saw improved results in v7.5.
 However, overall results on our MIQCP test set were down 8% and overall QP results were down 2%.
 While we’re seeing improvements on the vast majority of models in our test sets, results on your models may vary.
 We are happy to help you benchmark your models with Gurobi v7.5.
-Please submit a case on the Gurobi Support Portal.
+Please submit a case on the Gurobi Help Center.

 Python Modeling Enhancements

 Our Python modeling interface has been extended to further simplify the task of translating mathematical models into efficient implementations.
 This version contains new, simplified syntax for specifying general constraints (min, max, abs, and, or, and indicator), and for range constraints.
 For more information, see the Python API Overview section in the Reference Manual.

 Simplified multi-objective interface

 Our multi-objective interface has been greatly simplified.
 You can now specify objectives through a single setObjectiveN routine.
 For an overview see the Multiple Objectives section in the Reference Manual.